flatpak/flatpak-docs/docs/electron.rst

   base: org.electronjs.Electron2.BaseApp
   base-version: '23.08'

-Base apps are described in :doc:`dependencies`.
+BaseApps are described in :doc:`dependencies`.
 Using the Electron base app is much faster and more convenient than manually building Electron dependencies.
 It also has the advantage of reducing the amount of duplication on users' machines, since it means that Electron is only saved once on disk.